15 Quality Metrics Every Project Manager Needs to Know

 Failure Rate

-• However, it is important to understand how to interpret the failure rate and how it can be used in conjunction with other metrics to get the most accurate picture of a process or system
+- However, it is essential to understand how to interpret the failure rate and how it can be used with other metrics to get the most accurate picture of a process or system.

 Defect Frequency